Looking to buy your first property? Enter your details to find the best first time buyer mortgage for you.

 Analyse your income and outgoings and identify areas where you could cut your spending.
 Cutting back on small things, like buying lunch or a coffee at work every day, can make a big difference over time.

-Having a healthy credit history is essential when it comes to finding a mortgage.
+Having a healthy credit history is essential when it comes to finding a first time buyers mortgage.
 Check your credit report to get a snapshot of your outstanding credit.

 You’ll also be able to check that all the information it contains is correct.
 If you notice any errors, you can contact the relevant lender and ask for them to be corrected – but bear in mind that you will be expected to provide proof that a mistake has been made.